 Mask-up Disney guests!

-A significant Disney change, face coverings continue to be one of the many ways to keep your family healthy while traveling.
+Face coverings continue to be one of the many ways to keep your family healthy while traveling during these unprecedented times.

-Understanding Disney FastPass+ secrets used to be key in a successful Disney World ride strategy
+Understanding Disney FastPass+ secrets used to be key in a successful Walt Disney World touring plan.

 The concept was that instead of waiting in the regular line (Standby) for a ride, guests were given 3 opportunities to be directed to a special line (FastPass+) with a shorter wait time.